keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```

 However, for illustrative purpose let's write a state monad
-for `Environment.t` manually, while keeping in mind that
+for `Environment.t` manually while keeping in mind that
 we can get most of the code below for free:

 ```ocaml